Tuesday, March 31, 2015

 Step 3

 Create a new layer above light spot layer.
 Go to Menu > Filter > Render > Clouds.Choose Filters menu again and find Blur filter, apply Motion Blur and Gaussian Blur filters to clouds layer one by one.
-Add Layer Mask to blurred layer, click "Add Layer Mask" icon.
-Make Layer Mask active and fill it with black and white Reflected Gradient in the bottom part of the document.
+Add Layer Mask to blurred layer, click "Add Layer Mask" icon

 Step 5